otrv4/otrv4/otrv4.md

 OTR version 4 (OTRv4) provides a deniable authenticated key exchange and better forward secrecy through the use of double ratcheting.
-OTR works on top of an existing messaging protocol, like XMPP.
+OTR works on top of an existing messaging protocol, such as XMPP.

 ## Table of Contents